 A CPU consists of billions of microscopic transistors placed onto a single chip.
 The transistors allow the CPU to make all of the calculations needed to run any programmes on your system.
 In the very early days of computing, CPUs were hulking machines in their own right.
 As technology has advanced, the size of a CPU has gradually become smaller and smaller, and almost immeasurably more powerful at the same time.

 What does a CPU do?

-A CPU takes instructions from programs and applications, and performs the calculations necessary to return a result.
-It’s a vast oversimplification but you can think of CPU as a calculator.
+A CPU takes instructions from programs and applications and performs the calculations necessary to return a result.
+It’s a vast oversimplification but you can think of the CPU as a calculator.
 The process itself is broken down into three key stages: fetch, decode and execute.
 Split up, the full process is:

 - Fetch: The CPU fetches the instruction from RAM